Surgical Procedures for Scoliosis

 Many surgery methods can be used.
 They are all done to:

 The type of surgery done will depend on your child's age.

-This is one of the most common surgeries.
+This is 1 of the most common surgeries.
 It is a posterior spinal fusion.
 A metal rod is attached to each side of the spine using hooks attached to the vertebral bodies.
 The spine is then fused with a piece of bone from the hip area.
 The bone grows in between the vertebrae and holds them together and straight.
 The metal rods attached to the spine help the backbone stay straight while the fusion takes place.
 Part of a rod may need to be taken out if it causes later pain.

 Thoracoscopic Anterior Instrumentation

 Small incisions are made to insert a thoracoscope and surgical tools.
 There are some benefits to this surgery, but serious problems can happen.
 All options should be weighed before having this surgery.

 Non-fusion surgeries help the curve correct itself over time.
 They do not restrict movement after the spine has healed.
 Some of these are new procedures and may not be done everywhere.